Leap Week Calendars

 by Karl Palmen

 IntroductionThere are many alternative calendars in which the year has a whole number of weeks so that each year has an identical calendar, except for intercalation.
 One of these, The World Calendar, nearly became a successful calendar reform.

 The World Calendar and several others are leapday calendars in which the year has either 365 or 366 days.
-One or two days are added to the weeks of each year to ensure that there are a whole number of weeks in a year.
-This causes an interruption in the 7 day week, which has been uninterrupted for thousands of years and will continue be observed as such by some religious groups.
+One or two days are either outside of or added to the weeks of each year to ensure that there are a whole number of weeks in a year.
+This causes an interruption in the 7-day week, which has been uninterrupted for thousands of years and will continue to be observed as such by some religious groups.
 If several of these alternative calendars were to be adopted, there would be times in which they would disagree over the day of the week.

 Examples of Leap Week Calendars

 Here are many of the various leapweek calendars that have been proposed:

 - Bonavian Civil Calendar (12 Months of 4 or 5 weeks)